MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract-header-details.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-This topic explains the functionality provided on the subcontract header in Dynamics 365 Project Operations.
+This article explains the functionality provided on the subcontract header in Dynamics 365 Project Operations.

 As a Project Manager plans and executes projects, they may employ subcontractors and purchase products and services from vendors.
 When a Project Manager needs to purchase products or services, they can create a subcontract in Project Operations.